DeveloperKubilay/lightroute/README.md

 ## 🗽 Features

-- Eays to learn
+- Easy to learn
-- Every functions you need to.
+- Every functions you need.
-- Lightweitght and fast as lightning
+- Lightweight and fast as lightning
 - Cross platform